atabegruslan/Others/DB/readme.md

 ## Don’t cluster on GUID

-After all these years, I can't believe we’re still fighting this issue.
-But I still run into clustered GUIDs at least twice a year.

 A GUID (globally unique identifier) is a 16-byte randomly generated number.

-Ordering your table’s data on this column will cause your table to fragment much faster than using a steadily increasing value like `DATE` or `IDENTITY`.
-I did a benchmark a few years ago where I inserted a bunch of data into one table with a clustered GUID and into another table with an `IDENTITY` column.
-The GUID table fragmented so severely that the performance degraded by several thousand percent in a mere 15 minutes.
-The `IDENTITY` table lost only a few percent off performance after five hours.
+Ordering your table's data on this clustered GUID will cause your table to fragment much faster than using a steadily increasing value like `DATE` or `IDENTITY`.

 This applies to more than GUIDs -- it goes toward any volatile column.

 ## Don't count all rows if you only need to see if data exists

-It's a common situation.
-You need to see if data exists in a table or for a customer, and based on the results of that check, you’re going to perform some action.
-I can't tell you how often I've seen someone do a `SELECT COUNT(*) FROM dbo.T1` to check for the existence of that data:
+Don't use `SELECT COUNT(*)` to check existence.
+Use `If EXISTS` instead.

 ```sql
 SET @CT = (SELECT COUNT(*) FROM dbo.T1);